mekaufman/iam/users_roles.md

 | Create a policy on a service instance | Account owner, administrator on all Identity and Access enabled services, administrator on the service in the account, administrator on all services in the relevant resource group, or administrator on the service instance |
 {: caption="Table 1.
 Users allowed to create access policies" caption-side="top"}

-When you assign a policy, you start with the subject.
-After you select the subject of the policy, you can choose from setting the policy for a resource group, an individual resource, or an account management service.

-Then, depending on your initial selection, you can select from the options:

-  * A service within a resource group
-  * All resources in a resource group
-  * All instances or a single instance for the selected resource
-  * All IAM-enabled services in the account
-  * An account management service

-More configuration options might be available, depending on the service you select.
-Finally, you select the roles to assign.

 ## Common access policy types
 {: #policytypes}